amethystlyre/Password-Generator/README.md

 ## Description

 When user clicks on the Generate Password button, the webpage should ask the user to provide the length of the password characters required.
-Then it will ask the user whether the password should include lower case letters, upper case letters, numbers or special characters and generate the password accordingly.
+Then it will ask the user whether the password should include lower case letters, upper case letters, numbers or special characters.
+After the user responds to the series of questions, the webpage will generate the random password accordingly in the text box.

 ![Preview of password generator](assets/images/Screenshot1.png)
 ![Preview of password generator](assets/images/Screenshot2.png)